MartinHjelmare/ZEN-Blue-OAD-Workshop/oad_scripts/data_tools/README.md

 ![Screenshot of GUI](/images/MetaData_Report_Tool1.png)

-The tools extracts all important metadata and displays them as a:
+The tools extracts all important metadata and:

-* ZenTable dirctly inside ZEN Blue
+* displays them as a ZenTable directly inside ZEN Blue.
-* Saves it as CSV or TXT file
+* saves it as CSV or TXT file.
-* Opens Excel to fill in the metadata into an Excel Sheet
+* opens Excel to fill in the metadata into a sheet.